 16.23 Leave Llanwrtyd Wells and continue south-west; we soon follow the A483 Builth Wells to Llandovery road.

 (16.29) Sugar Loaf.
-This remote station is mostly used by a few walkers and cyclists - only 240 in 2013/4 although this is up from 59 in 2005/6!
+This remote station is mostly used by a few walkers and cyclists - 240 for the 2013/4 year but down to 110 in 2014/5!
 We pass through a 1,000 yard long tunnel and the rocky knoll from which the station takes its name will be on the left.
 After another 2 miles, we cross the Cynghordy viaduct; with 18 arches, it is 850 feet long and just over 100 feet high.

 (16.36) Cynghordy.
 R - The little station is about 0.75 mile away from the village.